koenbok/Framer/readme.md

 - .toInspect() became .describe()
 - .properties are now named keys everywhere.
 So with `layer.x`, `x` is a key.
+- We don't map touchend to mouseup etc anymore, but the TouchEmulator should take care of this.

 #### Questions